Bea-Taylor/Bea-Taylor/README.md

 # Hi there, I'm Bea Taylor #

-I'm a PhD student in the Centre for Medical Image Computing, UCL.
-My PhD project focuses on developing, and applying, disease progression models to healthcare data.
+I'm a post-doc in the Centre for Advanced Spatial Analysis at UCL, where I'm currently working on using ml to understand residential developments in London in a data-driven way.
+I completed my PhD in the Centre for Medical Image Computing, UCL.
+My PhD project focused on developing, and applying, ml data-driven methods to understand disease progression in dementia.

 ## What's on my GitHub?
+### Current work
+* Analysing planning applications filed in London
+* NLP processing of free-text descriptions
+### PhD work
-* Ongoing work developing a bayesian ranking model for healthcare questionnaires
+* Work developing a bayesian ranking model for healthcare questionnaires
 * Work analysing MRI scans using machine learning

 ## Languages
 * Python
-* MatLab

 ## Techniques
+* NLP
 * Developing probabilistic machine learning models
 * Traditional machine learning